tatsu-lab/alpaca_eval/README.md

 alpaca_eval --model_outputs 'example/outputs.json'
 ```

+This will print the leaderboard to the console, and save both the leaderboard and the annotations to the same directory as the `model_outputs` file.
 Important parameters are the following:

 - **model_outputs** : A path to a json file for the outputs of the model to add to the leaderboard.
 Each dictionary
   should